-If you have a condition that impairs your ability to perform your duties or work, then you may qualify for long-term disability (LTD) benefits under your employer-sponsored ERISA insurance (Employment Retirement Income Security Act) or other group insurance plan.
+If you have a condition that impairs your ability to perform your duties or work, then you may qualify for long-term disability (LTD) benefits under your employer-sponsored ERISan Insurance (Employment Retirement Income Security Act) or other group insurance plan.
 When you are applying for LTD benefits, every seasoned ERISA attorney knows how crucial the application process is to obtain benefits.
 A mistake or lack of information could mean the difference between success and denial of benefits.

 Some common avoidable mistakes made on LTD benefits applications include:

 1. Assuming you qualify for disability benefits when your employer tells you that you are too sick to work.

 Every LTD policy under ERISan Insurance provides a definition for disability that you must meet to qualify you for LTD benefits.
 Thus, the insurer’s opinion as to whether you are disabled is important, not your employer’s opinion.
 LTD policies usually have one of two definitions for disability:

 - Medically unable to carry out duties of your “own occupation.”
 This focuses on your particular career.

 - Medically unable to perform duties of “any occupation.”
 This includes job opportunities outside your specific career.

 Your LTD policy may change the definition for disability from “own occupation” to “any occupation” after a period of time, usually 24 months.
 Additionally, your LTD policy may have exclusions, such as pre-existing conditions or medical impairments related to substance abuse.

 2. Relying solely on your employer’s human resource department.